CodeAssociate/CA.Blocks.DataAccess/docs/quick-how-to/selecting-single-rows.md

 * If there are many rows you can use restricted data on the database server using top x to get better performance

 ### ExecuteDataRow(cmd)

-This method will return a DataRow, the data row can be passed into the translator.
+*Used to return a DataRow using a data adapter | This works with the SingleOrDefault behavior* This method will return a DataRow, the data row can be passed into the translator.
 This method is executed using a DbDataAdapter as such there is no Async support.

 ### ExecuteObject(cmd)
+*Use to return a dynamic object*

 This will execute to a dynamic object.
 This is useful for quick prototyping but provides no "type safety".